cadithealth/pyramid_controllers/README.rst

 * **@fiddle**: a method declared as a "fiddler" will be called before any other method in the given controller and is expected to do nothing more than alter the request in some way (such as add additional attributes) or throw an exception.
-A fiddler method must **NOT** actually respond to a request via standard methods, however it can raise exceptions (such as ``HTTPForbidden``), which will terminate request dispatching.
+A fiddler method **MUST NOT** actually respond to a request via standard methods, however it can raise exceptions (such as ``HTTPForbidden``), which will terminate request dispatching.

 * **@expose_defaults**: a Controller class decorator that sets default parameters for @expose, @index, and @default methods, such as the